paocela/EzShop/README.md

 # Software Engineering Project - EZShop
-The aim of this project was to develop a software to support a small shop, following one step at a time the entire software process. </br>
+The aim of this project was to develop a software (EZShop) to support a small shop, following one step at a time the entire software process. </br>
+EZShop perform the following 4 operations:
+* manage sales
+* manage inventory
+* manage customers
+* support accounting
-The steps followed, with corresponding documents, are the listed below:
+The steps followed, with corresponding documents, during development are the listed below:
 * requirement analysis and formalization (requirement document)
 * GUI design (GUI prototype)
-* Design (software design document)
+* design (software design document)
-* Coding (code)
+* coding (code)
-* Testing (test cases, test results)
+* testing (test cases, test results)